Sociology (World) A-level

 Any trips?

-Trips are an important way of bringing life to the ideas discussed in the classroom.
-We hope to run a trip to Bristol to explore topics such as gentrification, the sociology of graffiti, and the effects of colonialism on the city.
-In recent years we have run trips to the Old Bailey, where students were able to witness court cases including fraud, terrorism & manslaughter.
-We also offer a range of university visits, both to hear the latest sociological research and also a chance to explore the idea of studying Sociology at university.
+Trips an important way of bringing life to the ideas discussed in the classroom.
+We run a trip to St.Pauls in Bristol to explore topics such as gentrification, the sociology of grafitti and multiculturalism.
+We also offer a range of university visits, both to hear the latest sociological research but also a chance to explore the idea of studying Sociology at university.

 Are there any costs involved?

-You will be required to buy course booklets for each unit, which will cost approx. £15 over the course of the year.
+You will be required to buy a course booklet for each unit.
+The total cost of these booklets over the two years is approx. £20.

 FAQs